lowRISC/opentitan/hw/ip/padctrl/doc/padctrl.md

 ---------------|-----------------------|---------------
 AttrDw         | 6 (-)                 | Width of the pad attribute vector.

-Note that the pad wrapper may implement a “virtual” open drain termination, where standard bidirectional pads are employed, but instead of driving the output high for a logic 1 the pad is put into tristate mode.
+Note that the pad wrapper may implement a "virtual" open drain termination, where standard bidirectional pads are employed, but instead of driving the output high for a logic 1 the pad is put into tristate mode.

 Signal             | Direction  | Type  | Description                         | Mandatory
 -------------------|------------|-------|-------------------------------------|--------------------